-When you need just the numbers for your volume flow, the meter can measure that directly.
-For instance, if you have water flow in an application doesn’t have the conductivity a magmeter needs, then you can use a vortex flow meter.
+When we need just the numbers for volume flow, the meter can measure that directly.
+For instance, if we have water flow in an application that doesn’t have the conductivity an electromagnetic flow meter needs, then we can use a vortex flow meter.

-Foxboro is a traditional brand in the instrumentation world, owned by Schneider today.
-The 83S is a universal flow meter, so you can apply it in many processes.
+Foxboro is a household name in the instrumentation world, owned by Schneider today.
+The 83S is a universal flow meter, so we can apply it in many processes.

 Endress+Hauser Prowirl F 200

-Another traditional vendor in instrumentation, Yokogawa didn’t launch many new features with this meter, but it promises reduced costs in your plant, which always sounds good.
+Another household name in instrumentation, Yokogawa didn’t launch many new features with this meter, but it promises reduced costs in a plant, which always sounds good.

 If you need help choosing the right flow meter for your application, take a look at our new flow smart assistant.